 Jesus said, as already noted, that "Jerusalem shall be trodden down of the Gentiles, until the times of the Gentiles be fulfilled."
 (Luke 21:24) Thus we should expect that when the end of this period was reached there would be something to indicate a change in Israel's status among the Gentile powers.
 And there was.
-As a direct result of the First World War which began in 1914, the Jews of the world were no longer officially without recognition, and were permitted to return to Palestine to rebuild their national homeland.
-And now the new State of Israel is officially recognized as a nation among nations.
+As a direct result of the First World War that began in 1914, the Jews of the world were no longer officially without recognition, and were permitted to return to Palestine to rebuild their national homeland.
+And in 1948 the State of Israel was officially recognized as a nation.

-True, in recent years the Jews experienced an increased measure of persecution, and had their privileges in Palestine somewhat curtailed; but these experiences were also in harmony with the prophecies concerning the period in which divine favor was to be manifested toward them.
+True, since 1948 the Jews have experienced an increased measure of persecution; but these experiences were also in harmony with the prophecies concerning the period in which divine favor was to be manifested toward them.
 God's prophet foretold that hunters would be sent to drive the Jew back to his own land.
 (Jer.
 16:16) Also, that finally God would need to intervene on their behalf in order to protect them from their enemies even after they had been established in the Holy Land.-Jer.
 30:3,5,11

-So outstanding have been the many changes that have occurred the world over since the end of the Gentile times in 1914 that it is not uncommon even for noted statesmen and writers to refer to the prewar days as the old order, and to speak of the present era as a transitional period leading into new order.
-Inasmuch as the end of the age does not mean the burning up of the literal earth, we are able to see that the signs pertaining thereto do not need to be interpreted in such a way as to make them all terminate in a single day.
-We can see, then, that the old world is already ending, and that already there are evidences that the new age is near.
+So outstanding have been the many changes that have occurred the world over since the end of the Gentile times in 1914 that it is not uncommon even for noted writers to refer to the pre-1914 era as an old order, and to speak of the present era as a transitional period leading into a new order.
+In as much as the end of the age does not mean the burning up of the literal earth, we are able to see that the signs pertaining thereto do not need to be interpreted in such a way as to make them all terminate in a single day.
+We can see, then, that the old world is already in the process of ending, and that already there are evidences that the new age is near at hand.

 This incoming new order is what the Bible describes as the kingdom of Christ, or the kingdom of God-the divine rulership that is to supplant the present imperfect governments of earth.
-The Bible gives many titles to the new King of earth, and one of them is Michael-meaning 'who as God'.
+The Bible gives many titles to the new king of earth, and one of them is Michael-meaning "who as God."
 This title indicates that the new king will represent God, the Creator.
 Indeed, the prophet declares that "the God of heaven shall set up a kingdom."
 (Dan.
 2:44) True, this new kingdom will be for the people, but it will represent God, the Creator, and will function by divine authority and power, enforcing his laws.
 The people will not be asked to vote for it, nor will its establishment and success depend upon human wisdom and ability.

 It is this Michael, the Messiah and representative of Jehovah, who is referred to in that wonderfully accurate prophecy of Daniel, chapter twelve.
-There we are informed of a time when

-Michael shall stand up to assume control of earth's affairs, and the prophet indicates that the first results of this will be "a time of trouble such as never was since there was a nation."
+There we are informed of a time when Michael shall stand up to assume control of earth's affairs, and the prophet indicates that the first results of this will be "a time of trouble such as never was since there was a nation."
 And who will say that we are not even now going through at least a part of this trouble?
 Jesus, in Luke 21:26, cited this prophecy of Daniel twelve, and explained that because of this foretold time of trouble, men's hearts will fail them for fear, as they look forward to coming events.